 On any big round the world trip, gap year or even short break, there are some things that are travel packing essentials.
 My longer travel packing list including clothing and everything else changes slightly depending on each trip and where I am going, what I am doing and the terrain and climate I will be in, but no matter what else ends up in my pack there are always some items that I can’t travel without and I have to take with me regardless.

 In general I travel quite light when I’m backpacking around the world.
-On any trips less than a few months I generally travel carry on only and most of the time I use up about half of my pack space.
+On any trips less than a few months I generally travel carry on only and most of the time I use up about two thirds of my pack space, including my electronics.
 The rest invariably gets filled up with gifts, souvenirs or things I pick up along the way depending on how long I’m travelling for, but in general I start off pretty light.
-Apart from my clothes and toiletries, which to be fair isn’t much, I view pretty much anything else as disposable or replaceable such as toiletries or basic first aid items.
-I can pick up most things I need along the way as I need them, (and yes I’ve grabbed one or two of those traditional backpacker beer logo singlets from a market when I’ve been in need of a laundrette!)
+Apart from my tech and my clothes, which to be fair isn’t much, I view pretty much anything else as disposable or replaceable such as toiletries or basic first aid items.
+I can pick up most things I need along the way as I need them, (and yes I’ve grabbed one or two of those traditional backpacker beer logo T Shirts from a market when I’ve been in need of a laundrette!)

 Saying that, there are just a few things that I always take with me regardless of where I am going or how long I am going for, so in no particular order of importance, I thought I’d share them with you.
 This isn’t my full packing list of course, a more extensive suggested packing list for backpacking trips or gap years can be found here, these are just the personal things I always like to have with me whenever I go away and can’t do without.